Senga Nengudi: Career

 Nengudi was part of the radical, avant-garde Black art scenes in both New York City and Los Angeles, during the 1960s and 1970s.
 Cheryl Banks was another artist who collaborated closely with Nengudi and with whom she corresponded frequently about their work.

 She worked with two galleries in particular: Pearl C. Woods Gallery in Los Angeles (owned and directed by Greg Pitts), and Just Above Midtown (JAM) in New York City.
 JAM was owned and directed by Linda Goode Bryant, who influenced Nengudi.
 She has described the creative energies of working with galleries like these that were, "trying to break down the walls" for the black artist community.

 Studio Z collective and performance

-She was a member of the Studio Z collective, also known as the LA Rebellion, that comprised African American artists "distinguished by their experimental and improvisational practice."
-David Hammons and Maren Hassinger, also members of Studio Z, were frequent collaborators with her work.
+In the late 1970s, Nengudi worked under Brockman Gallery's CETA-funded arts program, where she met Maren Hassinger.
+This program allowed Nengudi and Hassinger to create Ceremony for Freeway Fets, a performance with artists David Hammons, Franklin Parker and others who were part of Studio Z. This collective was comprised African American artists "distinguished by their experimental and improvisational practice."
+Hammons and Hassinger became frequent collaborators with her work.
+Other members of Studio Z included Ronn Davis, Duval Lewis, RoHo, Barbara McCullough, Houston Conwill, and Joe Ray (artist).
 In 1978, Nengudi paired with Hassinger for a performance piece in which the two artists improvised movement while entangled inside a large web of pantyhose.
 The performance symbolized the ways in which women are restricted by societal gender norms.
 Nengudi also took many staged photographs during this period.
 She often appeared anonymously in them herself as a genderless figure, defying definition.